-What records will the Inspiration4 flight set?
+What records did the Inspiration4 flight set?

-Some tourists have also made their way to space, but only under the supervision of professionals associated with a government agency like NASA or its European, Russian or Japanese counterparts, ESA, Roscosmos and JAXA.
-The crew of Inspiration4 will receive commercial astronaut training and become the first people to complete a space flight with no direct government agency oversight.
+Some tourists have also made their way to space, but previously only under the supervision of professionals associated with a government agency like NASA or its European, Russian or Japanese counterparts, ESA, Roscosmos and JAXA.
+The crew of Inspiration4 received commercial astronaut training and became the first people to complete an orbital spaceflight with no direct government agency oversight.

 - Space.com's Inspiration4 live updates page, which chronicled the mission in detail.

 - Inspiration4: SpaceX's historic private spaceflight in photos

 - Read more about Isaacman's jet flying and early business success from Fast Company.